ig3/srf-scheduler/README.md

 creates a revlog record recording the review of the card.

 The new interval and due are calculated according to the ease.

+### shutdown

+Save state and disconnect from database.

 ## Changes